 The best potting soil for microgreens is roughly 80% organic material (peat moss, coconut coir, sterilized compost), mixed with 20% perlite.
 Here are three of the best pre-mixed soil options for microgreens:

 - Espoma Organic Potting Mix

 - Back to the Roots Organic Potting Mix

-Great microgreen growing mixes are safe for organic gardening, have high water retention, yet still allow for air pockets in the soil.
+Great microgreen growing mixes are safe for organic gardening and have high water retention yet still allow for air pockets in the soil.
 They have a balanced pH (often with limestone), and will contain a little bit of organic fertilizer.
-Read on to learn more about the best growing media for home microgreen gardens and the ingredients that make these potting mixes successful.
+Read on to learn more about the best-growing media for home microgreen gardens and the ingredients that make these potting mixes successful.

 Here are three of the best potting soil options for growing microgreens:

 1. Burpee Organic Premium Potting Mix